ieshaw/Jyn_AutoServe/README.md

 [For Setting up Nginx Reverse-Proxy Conatiner with Self-Signed Cert](https://medium.com/@oliver.zampieri/self-signed-ssl-reverse-proxy-with-docker-dbfc78c05b41)

+## ScreenShots

+## If I Had More Time

+Would have setup the git server in a Ubuntu Docker Image and serve the git over SSL Using [these instructions](https://git-scm.com/book/en/v2/Git-on-the-Server-Smart-HTTP).

 ## Final Note

 This process could be easily be done by simply installing Docker and using the [Gitlab image](https://hub.docker.com/r/gitlab/gitlab-ce/) with runners; but I recognize that defeats the purpose of this exercise.
+IBM Provides a step-by-step [tutorial](https://developer.ibm.com/code/2017/07/13/step-step-guide-running-gitlab-ce-docker/) on this solution.